electron-utils/electron-profile/docs/profile-main.md

 Get the registered path by `type`.

-### profile.setDefault (url, defaultProfile)
+### profile.registerSchema (url, json)

   - `url` string - The url of the profile.
-  - `defaultProfile` object - The default profile to use if the profile is not found.
+  - `json` object - Restricted input type, And the default profile to use if the profile is not found.

-Cache the default profile.
+Set a schema for profile.
+And the schema data to use if the profile is not found.
+NOTE: only root profile have the schema.

 ## Class: _Profile

 ## Instance Properties

+### profileInst.get (key)

+  - `key` string - Data key value

+Gets the stored data.

-### profileInst.data
+### profileInst.set (key, value)

-The data of the profile.
+  - `key` string - Data key value
+  - `value` Profile data

 ## Instance Methods